Ludenous1/TK7_SK_CH/README.md

  ### Skeleton Simplifier ###
   ![image](https://user-images.githubusercontent.com/99399209/188228986-e0612fcd-f521-4875-a69b-b1ea0e18eb0a.png)

 Simplifies the active skeleton and cleans up the material slots for all the unhidden children meshes of that active skeleton.
 For those who are familiar with my very first Tekken blender script, this does the same thing just for non-Tekken skeletons too and cleans up the material slots as well.
 Shout out to Reborn for the extra alpha blend functionality.
+Depending on how complicated the model and how many bones need to be merged, it might take some time to finish the process.

 ![SK_Simp](https://user-images.githubusercontent.com/99399209/188280415-2795bca8-f86d-48d0-8497-6449ca6a575b.gif)